sylvainlapeyrade/english2kanji/Readme.md

-# English to Kanji diffusion
+# English to Kanji Diffusion

 ## Overview
 This project provides tools to convert English meanings into corresponding Kanji characters, generate their SVG representations, convert these to other image formats, and utilize these images within a machine learning framework for further processing and application.